Vector Symbolic Finite State Machines in Attractor Neural Networks: Introduction

 This process of switching between discrete attractor states is thought to be fundamental both to describe biological neural activity, as well as to model higher cognitive decision making processes \cite{daelli_neural_2010, mante_context-dependent_2013, miller_itinerancy_2016, tajima_task-dependent_2017, brinkman_metastable_2022}.
 What attractor models currently lack, however, is the ability to perform state-dependent computation, a hallmark of human cognition \cite{dayan_simple_2008, buonomano_state-dependent_2009, granger_toward_2020}.
 That is, when the network is presented with an input, the attractor state to which the network switches ought to be dependent both upon the input stimulus as well as the state the network currently inhabits, rather than simply the input.

-We thus seek to endow a classical neural attractor model, the Hopfield network, with the ability to perform state-dependent switching between attractor states, without resorting to the use of biologically implausible mechanisms, such as higher-order weight tensors or training via backpropagation algorithms.
-The resulting attractor networks will then be able to robustly emulate any arbitrary Finite State Machine (FSM), vastly improving their usefulness as a neural computational primitive.
+We thus seek to endow a classical neural attractor model, the Hopfield network, with the ability to perform state-dependent switching between attractor states, without resorting to the use of biologically implausible mechanisms, such as training via backpropagation algorithms.
+The resulting attractor networks will then be able to robustly emulate any arbitrary Finite State Machine (FSM), considerably improving their usefulness as a neural computational primitive.

-We achieve this by leaning heavily on the framework of Vector Symbolic Architectures (VSAs).
-VSAs treat computation in an entirely distributed manner, by letting symbols be represented by high-dimensional random vectors: hypervectors \cite{kanerva_fully_2002, plate_holographic_2003, gayler_vector_2004}.
-When equipped with a few basic operators for binding and superimposing vectors together, corresponding often either to element-wise multiplication or addition respectively, these architectures are able to store primitives such a sets, sequences, graphs and arbitrary data bindings, as well as enabling more complex relations, such as analogical and figurative reasoning \cite{kanerva_hyperdimensional_2009, kleyko_vector_2021}.
-Although different VSA implementations often have differing representations and binding operations \cite{kleyko_survey_2022}, they all share the need for an auto-associative cleanup memory, which can recover a clean version of the most similar stored hypervector, given a noisy version of itself.
-We here use the recurrent dynamics of a Hopfield-like neural attractor network as a state-holding auto-associative memory \cite{gritsenko_neural_2017}.
+We achieve this by leaning heavily on the framework of Vector Symbolic Architectures (VSAs), also known as Hyperdimensional Computing (HDC).
+VSAs treat computation in an entirely distributed manner, by letting symbols be represented by high-dimensional random vectors, hypervectors \cite{kanerva_fully_1997, plate_holographic_1995, gayler_multiplicative_1998, kleyko_survey_2022}.
+When equipped with a few basic operators for binding and superimposing hypervectors together, corresponding often either to component-wise multiplication or addition respectively, these architectures are able to store primitives such a sets, sequences, graphs and arbitrary data bindings, as well as enabling more complex relations, such as analogical and figurative reasoning \cite{kanerva_hyperdimensional_2009, kleyko_vector_2021}.
+Although different VSA models often have differing representations and binding operations \cite{kleyko_survey_2022}, they all share the need for an auto-associative cleanup memory, which can recover a clean version of the most similar stored hypervector, given a noisy version of itself.
+We here use the recurrent dynamics of a Hopfield-like attractor neural network as a state-holding auto-associative memory \cite{gritsenko_neural_2017}.